Noki77/sculx/README.md

 These are just simple screenshot scripts for use in terminal emulators or keybinds.

-**NOTICE**: These are just the scripts i've got on my machine atm.
-I'll improve them in near future, containing screenshot program profiles, configuration and upload service profiles.

 ## Features
 * Taking screenshots
 * Uploading screenshots to web services